ava-labs/avalanchego/network/README.md

 ### PeerList Gossip

-Once connected to a initial a set of peers, a node is able to use them to discover additional peers in the network.
+Once connected to an initial set of peers, a node is able to use these connections to discover additional peers.

 Peers are discovered by receiving `PeerList` messages:
 - sent during the [Peer Handshake](#peer-handshake).